The Toro Company research snapshot

 TTC AI Stock Analysis

-TTC AI stock analysis currently reads The Toro Company as a durable outdoor equipment and irrigation business with a strong Professional segment, recognizable brands, broad dealer coverage, and improving fiscal 2026 execution.
-At the July 12, 2026 data cutoff, TTC closed at $93.33 on July 10 with market capitalization near $8.89 billion.
-Fiscal 2026 second-quarter sales rose 8.1% and adjusted EPS rose 12.7%, while management raised full-year sales growth guidance to 4.0% to 6.5% and adjusted EPS guidance to $4.50 to $4.62.
-The TTC AI stock forecast remains scenario-based because Residential demand, weather, tariffs, input costs, acquisition integration, and valuation can change the outcome.
+TTC AI stock analysis reads The Toro Company as a durable outdoor equipment and irrigation franchise with a strong Professional segment, recognizable brands, and improving fiscal 2026 results, but the setup now includes a planned CEO transition and a fuller valuation.
+At the August 3, 2026 data cutoff, TTC closed at $91.87 on July 31 with market capitalization near $8.75 billion, and the analysis carries an AI score of 67 out of 100 with a neutral to cautious trend reading below the 50-day average.
+Fiscal 2026 second-quarter sales rose 8.1% and adjusted EPS rose 12.7% to $1.60, while management raised full-year sales growth guidance to 4.0% to 6.5% and adjusted EPS guidance to $4.50 to $4.62.
+On July 21, 2026, the board elected President and COO Edric C. Funk to succeed Richard M. Olson as CEO effective November 1, 2026.
+The TTC AI stock forecast remains scenario-based because Residential demand, weather, tariffs, input costs, acquisition integration, CEO transition execution, and valuation can change the outcome.
 This page is informational research and not investment advice.

 Current price